Shreeramghimire/Salmon-Statistics/first_part.md

 ### The One-Liner to Memorize

 > *"The Beta Prior is our opinion; the Beta Posterior is our updated opinion.
-Conjugacy gives us a cheat code: just add the new successes to $\alpha$ and the new failures to $\beta$.
+Conjugacy gives us a cheat code: just add the new successes to α and the new failures to β.
 The Posterior is simply our old imaginary data combined with our new real data."*

 ----
 ### The Posterior Mean as a Weighted Average